linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Problem Sets/Fixed Income HW LaTeX Files.md

 Figure 9 uses daily data to illustrate the evolution of the LRS side of the trade over the following quarters (for this solution,    the data have been updated to June 2010,    for illustrative purposes).
 The spread drops substantially—almost half—but is still well above zero.
 Combined with the locked-in profit on the SS side,    the trade is still generating positive cash-flow.

 Given the data provided,    we only have one quarter of data after the position is put on,    so it would seem that we can only calculate one cash flow generated by the trade.
 However,    we can actually compute the cash flow for August using the data given in May.
-The SS cash flow is fixed,    and the August LRS cash flow depends on LIBOR and the repo rate quoted one quarter earlier—the floating part resets one quarter before payment.
+The SS cash flow is fixed,    and the August LRS cash flow depends on [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] and the repo rate quoted one quarter earlier—the floating part resets one quarter before payment.
 With updated data to June 2010,    we can follow the cash flows all the way to August 2010.
 Figure 10 displays the cash flows of the trade,    and Figure 11 displays the net cash flows.

 \begin{figure}[h!]
 \centering
 \includegraphics[width=0.8\textwidth]{9_image_0.png}
-\caption{Repo and LIBOR Rates}
+\caption{Repo and [[A Guide to the Front End and Basis Swap Markets#London Interbank Offered Rate (LIBOR)|LIBOR]] Rates}
 \end{figure}

 \begin{figure}[h!]